Battle of Chashniki: Consequences

 Although the Russian victory at Chashniki was indecisive, its outcome was highly unfavorable to Napoleon for several reasons.

 First, Victor's defeat amounted to a failure to reestablish the Dvina Line, which was his overriding objective.
-Second, Victor's new position at Senno was only 30 miles from Napoleon's intended line of retreat from Moscow, putting the Grande Armée within Wittgenstein's attacking range.
+Second, Victor's new position at Senno was only 30 mi from Napoleon's intended line of retreat from Moscow, putting the Grande Armée within Wittgenstein's attacking range.
 Further, Wittgenstein's success increased the possibility that he could unite his command with the armies of Pavel Chichagov and Kutuzov, trapping the Grande Armée between three separate Russian forces.

 Also, as a result of his victories at Polotsk and Chashniki, Wittgenstein dispatched a force under General Harpe to capture the massive French supply depot at Vitebsk.
 On 7 November, after a short combat, the French garrison at Vitebsk surrendered to Harpe, and huge caches of foodstuffs and war material fell into Russian hands.

 The fall of Vitebsk was a severe blow to Napoleon because he had planned to quarter his battered Grande Armée there for the winter.
 Napoleon's plan to combine his main army with Victor's force at Vitebsk, where they would reequip themselves before beginning the campaign anew the following spring, was now broken.

 Upon learning of the Russian victory at Chashniki, Napoleon ordered Victor to immediately attack Wittgenstein again and recapture Polotsk.
 This led to yet another French defeat, the Battle of Smoliani, on 14 November 1812.